Noah-tdf/Fragrance-Online-Shop-Noah-Bouffard/README.md

 ---

+### DTO Implementation
+The application uses DTOs (`CustomerRequestDTO`, `CustomerResponseDTO`, etc.) with mappers to isolate entity models from the API layer,

+---

 ###  Sample Data

 When you start the application, a few **demo records** are automatically inserted by the `CommandLineRunner` inside